daniebera/YOLOSR-WeaponDetection/README.md

 ## Citation
 Please cite our work using the following format if it helps or inspires your research:

-[Details will be provided upon paper acceptance]
+Details will be provided upon paper acceptance.

 ## Model Architecture
 YOLOSR utilizes YOLOv8-small for weapon detection, augmented with an EDSR-based Super Resolution branch during training.
 This dual-branch architecture enhances feature representation of small objects, crucial for detecting weapons in surveillance videos.